 The first thing that cytology studies will do is determine what type of pancreatic cell the cancer involves.
 Exocrine cells are much more commonly involved in pancreatic cancer than endocrine cells.
 Cytology will also try to determine the degree of abnormality and aggressiveness of the cancer cells.

-Once all the information has been collected, your doctor will put it all together to determine the stage of your cancer.
 A common system used for staging is called the TNM system.
-This system characterizes three aspects of pancreatic cancer: information about the tumor (T), the lymph nodes (N), and the presence of distant metastasis (M).
+This system characterizes 3 aspects of pancreatic cancer: information about the tumor (T), the lymph nodes (N), and the presence of distant metastasis (M).
 As with grading, the higher numbers reflect a greater degree of abnormality and spread.

 The T stages are as follows:

 Once the T, N, and M categories have been determined, the information is grouped together to determine your stage.
 The groupings are as follows: